New Medical Leadership Model

 Changes to Community Structure:

-• The Community Medical Director role will oversee operations and governance of owned and operated community sites within the designated CLHA region, and enable collaboration and transition between Community, Long-Term Care, and Acute settings.
+• Clarifying and standardizing the Community Medical Director role, which will oversee the operations and governance of owned and operated community sites within the designated CLHA region, and enables collaboration and transition between Community, Long-Term Care, and Acute settings.

 • Departments are defined by specific colleges and residency training.
 Every Department has one Department Head.